 Campers also enjoy recreational activities such as picnics, indoor and outdoor games, dorm time, fun evening activities, concerts, and the use of the WSU Recreational Center.
 Staff for the Oboe Camps provide 24-hour supervision.
 Experienced counselors stay in dormitories with the residential campers.

-This year the WSU Oboe Camp will be offered conjointly with the WSU Summer Keyboard Explorations.
-This is a wonderful opportunity for double-reed players who want to come to camp with friends who are pianists.
-Both camps participate in the same social activities, many of the same musical activities, and share the same dormitory.
-While participants in the Oboe Camp will focus on solo and chamber music repertoire, techniques, and reed making, some collaborations may be possible with Summer Keyboard Explorations camp participants.
+This year the WSU Oboe Camp will be offered conjointly with the WSU Summer Keyboard Explorations, and the WSU Horn Camp.
+This is a wonderful opportunity for double-reed players who want to come to camp with friends who are pianists or horn players.
+Camps participate in the same social activities, many of the same musical activities, and share the same dormitory.
+While participants in the Oboe Camp will focus on solo and chamber music repertoire, techniques, and reed making, some collaborations may be possible with other camp participants.

 Dr. Keri E. McCarthy, oboe, is an active performer, teacher, and clinician across the United States and in Southeast Asia.
 She completed degrees in performance at Indiana University, Yale University, and Ithaca College.